Act 53 of 2020 Best Practices Guide

 • Failure to Report Suspected Child Abuse

-• Procuring a Drug by Fraud, Deceit, etc. under the Pharmacy Act
+• Procuring a Drug by Fraud in Violation of the Pharmacy Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction.
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE BOARD OF OSTEOPATHIC MEDICINE